 What is an online course platform?

-An online course platform is a software service that provides you with a robust set of pre-built tools and features to build and deploy online courses.
-There’s no need for coding, the learning platform has done the development for you and you just need to focus on creating an awesome course.
+An online course platform is software that provides you with a robust set of tools to build and deploy online courses.
+There’s no need for coding, the learning platform has done the development for you and you just need to focus on creating an awesome online course.

-Creators choose online course platforms because it allows them to focus on what matters: their members and their content.
+Creators choose an online course platform because it allows them to focus on what matters: their members and their content.

 Thinkific vs. Teachable